LeaveSHY/AdaptiveBFT-Supplement/README.md

-# AdaptiveBFT-Supplement
+This repository contains the complete security analysis and TLA+ formal verification of the **AdaptiveBFT** consensus protocol.

 # AdaptiveBFT Formal Verification

-This repository contains the formal specifications and verification models for the **AdaptiveBFT** consensus protocol.
+The formal specifications and verification models for **AdaptiveBFT** are ready.
 It utilizes **TLA+** to model the protocol's core logic, focusing on its two novel mechanisms:
 1.  **Adaptive View-Change (AVC)**: A reputation-based leader election mechanism (RVS).
 2.  **Adaptive Pipeline Scheduling (APS)**: A dynamic parameter reconfiguration scheduler.